sanjass/SpamFiltering/README.md

 # SpamFiltering

-Naive Bayes and Logistic Regression approach to spam email filtering Code for Naive Bayes and Logistic Regression aprroach to classifying an email as a spam and non-spam.
+Code for Naive Bayes and Logistic Regression aprroach to classifying an email as a spam and non-spam.

 Results: